domwrap/hyperion-config-switch/README.md

 ### Pioneer

-Initially I just have a config switching script for Pioneer network AVR series such as 82X, 102X, 112X and others compatible with IP commands as listed in [Pioneer Home Custom Install documentation]( http://www.pioneerelectronics.com/StaticFiles/PUSA/Files/Home%20Custom%20Install/VSX-1120-K-RS232.PDF)
+Tested and working with Pioneer VSX-1028, but should work with all compatible series such as 82X, 102X, 112X and others compatible with IP commands as listed in [Pioneer Home Custom Install documentation]( http://www.pioneerelectronics.com/StaticFiles/PUSA/Files/Home%20Custom%20Install/VSX-1120-K-RS232.PDF)

 **NOTE:** The Pioneer file is old so just because your AVR is not listed does not mean it is not supported.
 It is easy to test if you know the IP address of your AVR: